RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 ### Update state and request

 Now that the state is designed, the criterion should update it when callbacks are invoked (onNewValueInput / onOperatorSelected).
-To perform that update, we will use a common method, avoiding the need copy/paste code...
+To perform that update, we will use a common method, avoiding the need to copy/paste code...

 ```jsx
 // ...
 ExampleCriterionContainer code above